tux-rampage/zend-di/REFACTORING.md

   * The ZF2 code has duplications (namingly the compiler and runtime definition)
   * The resolver code is uneccessary complex and should be put into a separate implementation
   * The InstanceManager should bereplaced by the service locator interface
-  * The service locator should be exchangible
+  * The service locator should be exchangible (by any Interop\ContainerInterface)

 ### Add support for generating an optimized di container